 After development and qualification, two flight-rated versions of the Yankee powered the Navy's first jet fighter, the McDonnell XFD-1 Phantom.
 It became the J30.

 So Westinghouse scaled up the 19-inch diameter engine to 24 inches for more thrust.
 It was subsequently designated the J34.
 It powered the McDonnell F2D Banshee and the Douglas F3D Skyknight (which necessitated the change of the McDonnell designation from D to H; the original Phantom became the FH and the Banshee, F2H).
-And also the Vought F7U-1 Cutlass, with the addition of a government-furnished afterburner.
+And also the Vought F7U-1 Cutlass, with the addition of a government-furnished afterburner that was subsequently provided by Westinghouse.

 The Navy needed still bigger, more capable jet fighters so it held a competition for an even more powerful engine.
 Picking Westinghouse to scale its engine up again as the J40 must have seemed like a no-brainer.
-The J40-WE-6 was to power the A3D Skywarrior and the J40-WE-8, which was essentially the -6 with a Westinghouse-developed afterburner added, was to provide the thrust for the Douglas F4D Skyray, the McDonnell F3H Demon, and the Grumman F10F Jaguar.
+Originally, the J40-WE-6 was to power the A3D Skywarrior and the J40-WE-8, which was essentially the -6 with a Westinghouse-developed afterburner added, was to provide the thrust for the Douglas F4D Skyray, the McDonnell F3H Demon, and the Grumman F10F Jaguar.
+See Paul Christiansen's comment below for the subsequent changes in dash number.

 Although production and support of the J34 continued, Westinghouse eventually exited the aircraft engine business.